 Making a proactive approach a reality: How can automation help?

-This is where SecuriThings comes in, or instance, by automatically monitoring the operational status of a whole array of devices around the clock, the SecuriThings’ Horizon solution can notify relevant security professionals in real time whenever an issue arises within any of those devices.
-This way, our customers can maximize their IoT devices’ uptime while minimizing the amount of human work involved.
+This is where SecuriThings comes in, or instance, by automatically monitoring the operational status of a whole array of devices around the clock, the SecuriThings Enterprise solution can notify relevant security professionals in real time whenever an issue arises within any of those devices.
+This way, our customers can maximize their devices’ uptime while minimizing the amount of human work involved.

-How achievable is a proactive stance when it comes to IoT devices?
+How achievable is a proactive stance when it comes to devices?

-In many cases, the reason these organizations purchased IoT devices in the first place is that they realized that otherwise, by the time they became aware of a security risk, that risk could have already caused harm.
-But with the line between physical security and cybersecurity getting increasingly blurred, organizations now need to understand the importance of proactively monitoring and maintaining their IoT devices.
+In many cases, the reason these organizations purchased physical security devices in the first place is that they realized that otherwise, by the time they became aware of a security risk, that risk could have already caused harm.
+But with the line between physical security and cybersecurity getting increasingly blurred, organizations now need to understand the importance of proactively monitoring and maintaining their devices.

-Because ultimately, if you’re not properly keeping tabs on your IoT security devices, you never really know whether those devices are properly keeping tabs on your organization’s physical security.
+Because ultimately, if you’re not properly keeping tabs on your physical security devices, you never really know whether those devices are properly keeping tabs on your organization’s physical security.

-How can SecuriThings Horizon help you take a more proactive and efficient approach to the operational management of your IoT security devices?
+How can SecuriThings help you take a more proactive and efficient approach to the operational management of your physical security devices?
 For more on how our automated technology can enhance your organization’s physical security posture, check out our brochure.